Suvink/docs-choreo-dev/en/developer-docs/docs/administer/configure-approvals-for-choreo-workflows.md

           - Approve API subscriptions: Grants access to review and approve API subscription workflow requests.
       - **PROJECT-MANAGEMENT**:
           Grants access to view and approve workflow requests.
 This is the same permission used to update or delete projects.

+=== "URL customization"

+     To review and respond to URL customization approval requests, a user must have the following permissions.
+Administrators must ensure that users designated to review and respond to approval requests have these permissions:

+      - **WORKFLOW-MANAGEMENT**:
+          - Approve custom URL mapping requests: Grants access to review and approve custom URL mapping requests.
+      - **URL-MANAGEMENT**:
+          Manage Custom Domains: Grants access to manage custom domains for the organization.

 ## Set up an approval process for a workflow